CTHRU/Hitrava/README.md

 - Once logged in, use the **'Browse...'** button on the page and select the converted TCX files (with the _.tcx_ extension, up to 25 at once) to upload.

-### Other Operating Systems Users (macOS, Linux, UNIX)
+### Other Operating Systems Users (macOS)
 #### Step 1 - Request your data
 Follow the same procedure as for Windows users explained [above](#step-1---request-your-data-in-the-huawei-health-app).

 #### Step 2 - Download and extract your data
 - In the mail from Huawei, click on the link to download your data and follow the instructions.
-- Extract the following file from the downloaded ZIP file using an unzip tool for your operating system that supports AES encrypted ZIP files.
+- Extract the following file(s) from the downloaded ZIP file using an unzip tool for your operating system that supports AES encrypted ZIP files.
-  > Motion path detail data & description/motion path detail data.json
+  > Motion path detail data & description/motion path detail data{epoch datetimestamp goes here}.json
 - Put (a copy of) the extracted file in the Hitrava installation folder and rename it to HiJson.json.

 #### Step 3 - Convert the JSON file with Hitrava